kartonfarkas/api_docs/source/integrations/automation_center/node_registering_your_service.rst

 Registering your service with Automation Center
 ===============================================

 At this point we do not have a UI for registering services, so this will need to be handled by the Automation Center team.
-To get your service registered open a SUITEDEV jira ticket assigned to Rafael Ordog with the following informations:

- * An id for your service.
-It should be a string of all lowercase letters and dashes ‘-’ as word separators.
-Example: ‘action-export’
+Please send the following information to your contact person:

  * Please attach two icons:
     * A 20x20 pixel icon, that will appear on the toolbar
     * A 50x50 pixel icon, that will be used inside the editor.
     * If the new node is going to be available for a large number of customers, the icons should be created by the graphic designer of Suite (Maria Niebelschütz)
  * A name for your service that will appear next to the icon.
  * Describe which customers should have access to the API node.
 (All customers, or customers with a given feature.)
  * Trigger endpoint URL - The URL that needs to be called when the program wants to trigger your service